 And now we arrive at one of the stranger phenomena to have come out of the programming community: entire languages built around jokes, obsessions, and the overwhelming desire programmer’s feel to push the boundaries of their technology.

-Esoteric languages are often actual programming languages which are nevertheless excluded from lists of programming languages because they are not every really intended to be used in development work.
+Esoteric languages are often actual programming languages which are nevertheless excluded from lists of programming languages because they are not ever really intended to be used in development work.

 Binary Lambda Calculus is an esoteric language built to be as absolutely dense as possible, with every program written to require the fewest characters.
 Malbolge was built to be as difficult as possible, with programs that are inherently self-modifying and effects which depend on where an instruction is stored in computer memory.

-As is now surely clear, there is more than a little difficulty around pinning down an exact definition of a programming language.
+As is now surely clear, there is more than a little difficulty around pinning down an exact definition of what a programming language is.

 So, How Many Programming Languages Are There?

-Given how quickly new languages, including crazy esoteric ones, are being developed, we may not be able to give a more accurate figure than that.
+Given how quickly new languages, including crazy esoteric ones, are being developed, we may not be able to give a more accurate total.